-The neck, or cervical spine, is a complex structure that has great bearing on one’s health and vitality.
-It is comprised of seven bones (vertebrae) that have the distinction of being the most flexible in the human spine.
-The topmost vertebra, called the atlas, is shaped like a hoop.
-The atlas rests on the second vertebra, called the axis, and pivots around a post-like structure called the dens, on the axis.
-There is no disc between the atlas and axis; this is where the majority of neck movement occurs when you turn your neck.
-The last five vertebrae, and the rest, are connected with discs.
+The neck or cervical spine is a complex structure that has great bearing on one’s health and vitality.
+It is comprised of seven vertebrae (bones) that have the distinction of being the most flexible in the human spine.
+The top most vertebra is called the atlas.
+The atlas sits on the axis, the second vertebra where it pivots on around a post-like structure called the dens.
+There is no disc between the atlas and axis; this is where the majority of the neck movement occurs when you turn your neck.
+The remaining vertebrae of the neck and spine are connected with discs.

 The neck supports the weight of the head and contains part of the brain stem and the uppermost part of the spinal cord.
 Nerve roots branch out from between the neck vertebrae and converge to form the peripheral nerves that control the upper extremities (shoulder, upper arm, lower arm, wrist, and hand).
 Vertebral arteries run through the edges of the neck vertebrae and supply blood to the cerebellum- the part of the brain that is involved with balance and coordination.
 The esophagus (leads to the stomach) and larynx (throat, leads to the lungs) are situated in front of the cervical spine.
 Finally, several sets of muscles envelop the cervical spine and control precision movement.
 With all these delicate structures in one small area, it is easy to understand the neck’s potential to cause numerous kinds of problems if everything isn’t in working order.